 All good things must come to an end.
-That was my thought recently as my husband and I consider whether or not our 9-year-old son can and should continue with hippotherapy.
+Whenever I think about the topic of how to end a mentoring relationship, I relive a critical moment from my personal life.
+A few years ago, my husband and I considered whether or not our son could and should continue with hippotherapy.

-Hippotherapy allows our son, who has cerebral palsy, to ride a horse with the assistance of therapists so that he can work on gaining core strength and head control, while also feeling the vestibular motion of the horse’s gait as if he were the one able to walk.
-It has been fantastic therapy for our son over the past four years and he absolutely loves it, but we think we are coming to the stopping point unfortunately.
+Hippotherapy allowed our son, who has cerebral palsy, to ride a horse with the assistance of therapists so that he could work on gaining core strength and head control while also feeling the vestibular motion of the horse’s gait as if he were the one able to walk.
+It was a fantastic form of therapy for our son for four years, and he absolutely loved it, but we had come to a point where we had to weigh his safety with the benefits of hippotherapy.

 When Should You End Your Mentoring Relationship?

-Some mentoring programs have a preset end date assigned to them, such as a high-potential program that runs on a 12-month cycle.
+As we noted just above, some mentoring programs have a preset end date assigned to them, such as a high-potential program that runs on a 12-month cycle.
 When the end of the year comes up, it’s time to end the relationship.
-That can make it easier on participants since they have a defined end-point that they know is coming.
+That can make it easier on participants since they know a defined end-point is coming.

 But what if you don’t have a designated end date in mind?
-Then the choice is yours as to when you end the relationship, and it is something you should discuss with your mentor so that you are in agreement on the end date.
+Then the choice is yours as to when you end the relationship, and it is something you should discuss with your mentor so that you agree on the end date.
 Some ideas:

 - Set an end date when you first start your relationship.
 You can always extend this date if the relationship is generating quality ideas and support that you need.
 But with an end date established right from the get-go, you and your mentor both know what to expect, how much time you are committing to the relationship, and how much time you have in order to accomplish your goals.
 This may help you stay focused on your goals since you have a finite amount of time together.

 - Are you already in a relationship?
 No problem!
-Take a look at where you are in your relationship at this point and assess what progress you’ve made toward meeting your development goals.
+Look at where you are in your relationship at this point and assess your progress toward meeting your development goals.
 With that in mind, suggest a timeframe to your mentor for how much longer you want the relationship to last to help you meet your expressed goals.
 This might be just the kick in the pants that you need to help you cross the finish line.

 Why Should You End Your Mentoring Relationship?